-- h) Determine the unit mass of all specimens in accordance with Appendix P4. - i) Test the specimens for flexural strength in accordance with AS 1012.11. - j) For 28 day flexural strength, if the age of the test specimens is greater than 28 days at the time of flexural strength testing, adjust the test results for age in accordance with Clause P3.3. - k) The flexural strength (ff) of the concrete represented by a set of specimens moulded from one sample is the mean of individual results not more than 0.5 MPa from the median value.
+- h) Determine the unit mass of all specimens in accordance with Appendix P4. - i) Test the specimens for flexural strength in accordance with AS 1012.11. - j) For 28 day flexural strength, if the age of the test specimens is greater than 28 days at the time of flexural strength testing, adjust the test results for age in accordance with Clause P3.3. - k) The flexural strength (f_f) of the concrete represented by a set of specimens moulded from one sample is the mean of individual results not more than 0.5 MPa from the median value.

-Table P3.1 - Minimum frequency of flexural test specimens
+Table P3.2.4 - Minimum frequency of flexural test specimens

-Project Stage Minimum Frequency (sets)
+Dreinet stage Minimum frequency (sets)

-Project Stage 7 day Testing 28 day Testing
+Project stage Seven day testing 28 day testing

-Paving trial As per Appendix H
+Paving trial As per A ppendix H

 and thereafter

-From the first three sublots using that mix (1) Nil 1 per submot
+From the first three sublots using that mix(1) Nil One per submot

 and thereafter

-For daily outputs ≤ 200 m Nil 1

-For daily outpus > 200 m Nil 1 per 400 m3
+For daily outputs ≤ 200 m3 For daily outpus > 200 m3 Nil Nil One One per 400 m3